ImageMagick/Usage-Markdown/anim_mods/index.md

 It only works for simple [Overlay Animations](../anim_basics/#overlay).

 For a general method of removing the transparency from an animation, you need to first "`-coalesce`" the animation, and then actually [Remove Transparency](../masking/#remove) from all the frames, using the [Alpha Remove Operator](../masking/#alpha_remove).
-This time lets do this using a '`Tomato`' background color.
+This time let's do this using a '`Tomato`' background color.

 ~~~
 convert script_k.gif -coalesce   -background Tomato -alpha remove \